ADD CONDITION

 When should I stop using Honey Lemon Cough Drop and consult a doctor?

-You should stop use and ask a doctor if your cough persists for more than 1 week, if it tends to recur, or if it is accompanied by fever, rash, or persistent headache.
+Stop using it if your cough persists for more than 1 week, if it tends to recur, or if it is accompanied by fever, rash, or persistent headache.
+Also, consult a doctor if your sore mouth does not improve in 7 days.

 Is Honey Lemon Cough Drop safe to use during pregnancy?

-There is no specific information regarding the safety of Honey Lemon Cough Drop during pregnancy, so it is advisable to consult a doctor before use.
+There is no specific information regarding the use of Honey Lemon Cough Drop during pregnancy, so consult your doctor before use.

 Can nursing mothers use Honey Lemon Cough Drop?

-Nursing mothers should consult a doctor before using this product, as there is a potential for excretion in breast milk and the effects on a nursing infant are not well studied.
+Nursing mothers should consult a doctor before using this product, as there is a potential for excretion in breast milk and the effects on nursing infants are not well studied.

 How should I store Honey Lemon Cough Drop?

-Store Honey Lemon Cough Drop at room temperature, away from excessive heat or sunlight, and do not use if the primary bag seal has been torn or broken.
+Store at room temperature, away from excessive heat or sunlight, and do not use if the primary bag seal has been torn or broken.

 Packaging Info